It’s All in the Family: Harris Leather and Silverworks

 “There’s only one person who might answer the phone who’s not a Harris family member,” Phil said.
 The shop is close to all three family homes.
 “I can look out the window and see Momma and Daddy’s kitchen light on, and know that Momma is getting ready to fix supper right now.”
 Phil and his wife Phyllis, and Eddie and his wife Robbin each live a quarter mile and half mile from the shop on property that is all connected.

 Mabelene Harris began hand tooling leather belts and purses in the 1960’s in Mt.
 Airy, North Carolina.
-She took her handiwork along when her husband, Ralph, and Phil and Eddie to open horse shows around North Carolina.
+She took her handiwork along with her husband, Ralph, and Phil and Eddie to open horse shows around North Carolina.
 Mabelene’s handiwork soon became popular with the horse show crowd.
 Before long, Mabelene and Ralph were working long hours at that kitchen table trying to keep up with the orders.

 Quality and service were hallmarks of the business from the beginning, and something Phil Harris still insists on today.
 “We probably get three or four emails a day and three or four calls a day asking about a used Harris saddle, and we take the time to research each one to find out when it was made and our best guess of its value,” Harris said.
 “There are a lot of companies now that won’t do that, but we feel it is important.”